-Pupils with an Education, Health Care Plan (EHCP) will be invited to attend their Annual Review to express their opinions.
+Pupils with an Education, Health Care Plan (EHCP) will be invited to attend their Annual Review to express their views.

-Pupils with special educational needs will be asked for feedback on the support provided at the end of each term.
+Pupils with special educational needs may be asked for feedback on the support they receive.

 How do I contact the Governing Board?

-The Chair of Governors is Professor N. Godfrey and maybe contacted c/o The Hurst Community College.
+The Chair of Governors is Prof. N. Godfrey and maybe contacted c/o The Hurst Community College.

 How does the governing body get involved in the needs of pupils’ with SEN?